httmako/shira_at/blog/source/monitoring.md

 Now your application is ready and can be scraped by prometheus.

+# Create alerts for downtimes

+Every prometheus metric-source has an `up` metric that is available to view in grafana.
+You can view this metric in grafana by going to `Explore` on the left and then simply typing in `up` and pressing shift+enter.

+This metric will be 1 if the service was able to be scraped (=accessed) by prometheus and will be 0 if Prometheus wasn't able to access the /metrics path.
+This metric has a different label (job) for each service.

+You can easily monitor your services (in general, if they are running) by creating an alert with the `up` metric.
+On the left menu you have an "Alerting" tab.
+There you can create "Contact points" (the place where you will get your is-down notification) and "Alert rules" (the checks that send notifications).

+You can create an alert rule with the following:

+ - Prometheus, Time Range "now-5m to now"
+ - PromQL query: `up`
+ - Expressions B (Reduce): Input A, Function Min, Mode Strict
+ - Expressions C (Threshold): Input B, Is Below, 1

+This way your alert rule will check every 5 minutes if a service is down.
+If it is down for 2 checks in a row (e.g. 10 minutes) then you will get a notification.

 # Creating histogram graphs in grafana

 The above commit shows a "HistogramVec", so a bucket-based metric with different labels.